jcachayG93/Jcg.Domain/examples/petCatalog/PetCatalog.Domain/README.md

         }
 ```

-Acts in similar fasion than the DomainEvent Handlers, but, for InvariantRuleHandlers
+Acts in similar fashion than the DomainEvent Handlers, but for InvariantRuleHandlers

 > Because the DomainEventHandligPipelineProvider is a singleton, the pipeline is assembled only once during the application lifetime.